EloHope/funkradio.start.here/Overview.md

 The script is called funkRadio.
 You can use it to download and present news broadcasts from internet radio stations.
 Music comes by the courtesy of your own favourite mp3 files.

-Setting up the funkRadio service
+## Setting up the funkRadio script
 The funkRadio.sh script has been tested in Arch Linux, Debian and Ubuntu environments.
 Other Linux distributions are probably OK as long as you can install these packages:

 vlc (includes cvlc)